PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One1.md

 Wiggling her toes she felt the exquisite comfort in the soft leather of the boots; she could do that all day.
 She had been doing that all day.
 Now the worry of what would happen when the apple core ran out...

 After the apple core had gone and there was nothing else to eat Tom knew it would be bad.
-There would be arguing at best, she thought with a shudder.
+There would be arguing, at best, she thought with a shudder.
 Being the smallest of all the children, significantly smaller than the next smallest, Tom wasn't sure that being a girl would make such a difference anyway.
 She would still have to fight for pretty much anything.
 Tom was in good favour with her brothers at the moment, but soon it would be back to normal.

 Sitting and not sure whether to get up or not, she was glad everyone had enough to eat today.
 Today she had the luxury of a full belly.